-Community Acceptance of Former Boko Haram Members: An Experiment in North East Nigeria (with Rebecca Wolfe and Jiyoung Kim, in collaboration with Mercy Corps)
+Community Acceptance of Former Boko Haram Members: An Experiment in North East Nigeria (with Graeme Blair, Rebecca Wolfe, and Jiyoung Kim, in collaboration with Mercy Corps)

 The reintegration of former members of violent extremist groups back into their communities is a growing policy challenge.
 The combination of large-scale campaigns of violence against civilians and the indoctrination and radicalization process employed by extremist groups leads to intense anger and increases mistrust and wariness that former members have been irrevocably changed.
-We conduct an experiment in conflict-affected communities in Nigeria (n=3,500) aimed at improving community acceptance of former Boko Haram members, specifically targeting attitudes, norms, and behavioral intentions around accepting former members back into the community in the future.
-Participants are randomly assigned into one of the following conditions: a message from two former Boko Haram members apologizing for their actions while in Boko Haram (apology), a message from two former Boko Haram members emphasizing how they have changed (malleability), a combined message (malleability + apology), and a health-related placebo message unrelated to the treatments.
-We hypothesize that the treatment messages will reduce anger and fear, and increase willingness to accept former members back into the community.
+We conducted an experiment in conflict-affected communities in Nigeria (n=3,800) aimed at improving community acceptance of former Boko Haram members, specifically targeting behavioral intentions, attitudes, and norms around accepting former members back into the community in the future.
+Participants were randomly assigned into one of the following conditions: a message from a religious leader advocating for tolerance and acceptance (leader), a message from two former Boko Haram members apologizing for their actions while in Boko Haram (apology), a message from two former Boko Haram members emphasizing how their ideology has changed (malleability), a combined message from the two former Boko Haram members (malleability + apology), or a health-related placebo message unrelated to the treatments.
+We hypothesized that the treatment messages would positively shift behavioral intentions, attitudes, and perceived norms around acceptance of former Boko Haram members.